-I lived in Montpellier for two years, way back in the 1980s.
-I was a student at Paul Valéry university.
 I think it’s time to make a return trip there.
 Here’s what people are saying about this southern, cosmopolitan city –

 Located six miles inland from the Mediterranean coast, France’s fastest-growing and now seventh-largest city is graceful and easy-going.
 Students make up over a third of the population, giving it a spirited vibe.
 Montpellier is a stylish metropolis with elegant buildings, grand hôtels particuliers (private mansions), stately boulevards and shady backstreets, and gorgeous white-sand beaches on its doorstep.

 Here are two links about the city.
 The Lonely Planet and last week’s “Cities in the spotlight” published by The Guardian newspaper –